Icinga/icinga2/doc/4-monitoring-remote-systems.md

 get an idea about network related connection problems from different points of view.

+Additionally you can monitor the connection from the local zone to the remote connected zones.

+Example for the `checker` zone checking the connection to the `master` zone:

+    apply Service "cluster-zone-master" {
+      check_command = "cluster-zone"
+      check_interval = 5s
+      retry_interval = 1s
+      vars.cluster_zone = "master"

+      assign where host.name == "icinga2b"
+    }

 ### <a id="host-multiple-cluster-nodes"></a> Host With Multiple Cluster Nodes

 Special scenarios might require multiple cluster nodes running on a single host.